llcllc666/550D/README.md

 ## 5. isNotEqual

 isNotEqual is equivalent to determine whether the computed result after subtraction is 0 or not.
 Therefore, by using or operator | on the computed result and (command[1]) ? ((|computed_result) ?
 1:0 ): 0 , we will be able to assign the correct value to isNotEqual.
-Noticing that
+Noticing that command[1] determines whether a subtraction has been performed or not.

+## 6. isLessThan

+## 7. Bitwise_AND

+by using a generative for loop that loop over each bits, use conditional statement data_operandA[i]?(data_operandB[i]?
+1 :0 ) : 0

+## 8. Bitwise_OR

+by using a generative for loop that loop over each bits, use conditional statement data_operandA[i]?
+1:(data_operandB[i]?1:0)

+## 9. SLL

+Based on what covered in lectures, I use 5 generative for loops, and each loop contain 32 mux.
+The first loop corresponds to shift by 1 or 0, the second loop corresponds to shift by 2 or 0, and so on.
+Inside each loop, there is a generative if statement to set one of the input of mux as 0 for certain looping variable.

+## 10.SLA

+Similarly,  I use 5 generative for loops, and each loop contain 32 mux.
+The first loop corresponds to shift by 1 or 0, the second loop corresponds to shift by 2 or 0, and so on.
+Inside each loop, there is a generative if statement to set one of the input of mux as 1 for certain looping variable.